-The percentage of female-owned small business startups was historically lower and decreased significantly during the recession.
+The percentage of woman-owned small business startups was historically lower and decreased significantly during the recession.
 Today, the gap is closing between the number of male and female entrepreneurs.
-In 2007, there was one female in every four entrepreneurs and, as of 2017, there is now one female in every three entrepreneurs.
+In 2007, there was one woman in every four entrepreneurs and, as of 2017, there is now one woman in every three entrepreneurs.